manuelnongba/manuelnongba/README.md

-- 👋 Hi, I’m @manuelnongba
+- Hi 😎, I’m @manuelnongba
-- 👀 I’m interested in JavaScript and Python
-- 🌱 I’m currently learning
+- I’m a Software Engineer 💻
-- 💞️ I’m looking to collaborate on JavaScript and Python projects
-- 📫 How to reach me eanongba19@gmail.com
+- Reach me on eanongba19@gmail.com 📫

 <!---
 manuelnongba/manuelnongba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.